mythaxis/mythaxis.github.io/content/issue-24/Mine Own.md

 The murder exploded into the air, their cacophony drowning out the entire world.
 The crow turned and drew closer, its eye glittering with fierce delight. *Deirdre*.
 Her name floated on the wind.
 For the first time, she felt its power resonate in the core of her being. *Deirdre.*

-Unbidden, unstoppable, her hands stretched toward the crow, which hopped fitfully first on one foot then the other. *Never chase the fox fires.* Fingers lengthened, hands floated of their own accord toward the sky. *Always greet the crows.* Eyes rolled back into the skull, which elongated to form a strong, perfect point. *Beware the wily messenger.* Black wings unfurled and stretched, casting shadows across the clearing. *With dread approach the stones.*
+Unbidden, unstoppable, her hands stretched toward the crow, which hopped fitfully first on one foot then the other. *Never chase the fox's fire.* Fingers lengthened, hands floated of their own accord toward the sky. *Always greet the crows.* Eyes rolled back into the skull, which elongated to form a strong, perfect point. *Beware the wily messenger.* Black wings unfurled and stretched, casting shadows across the clearing. *With dread approach the stones.*

 Two crows launched themselves into the sky and were gone.